-As we have seen in the previous section, network topology and routing policies do change over time and can lead to long term changes to the primary paths for the top level DNS servers.
-Therefore, although the one-path filter does not adapt to transient route changes, the filter must adapt to long-term changes.
-Note that the servers' IP addresses may also change, but the changes are very rare as they affect millions of users.
-Changes are also widely announced ahead of time, which gives ISPs enough time to adjust their DNS server and filter setting.
+As we have seen in the previous section, network topology and routing policies do change over time and can lead to long-term changes to the primary paths for the top-level DNS servers.
+Therefore, although the one-path filter does not adapt to transient route changes, it must adapt to long-term changes.
+Note that the DNS root servers' IP addresses may also change, but the changes are very rare as they affect millions of hosts.
+Such changes are widely announced ahead of time, which gives ISPs enough time to adjust their filter setting.